TIBCOSoftware/PDTool/regression/readme.txt

 			  is also a separate version/folder that is being tested.

 @installation:
-              1. Unzip regression-YYYY-MM-DD.zip to any directory on the machine where PDTool6.2 or PDTool7.0.0
+              1. Unzip regression-YYYY-MM-DD.zip to any directory on the machine where PDTool7.0.0 or PDTool8.0.0
                  has been installed.
               2. Insure that the regression/config/*.property files have the proper configuration parameters set for each environment to be tested.
-			  3. Set any custom variables in the setVars.bat or setVars.sh file
-			  4. Verify the /modules/servers.xml to insure you have the correct list of servers
+			  3. Verify the /modules/servers.xml to insure you have the correct list of servers
 				 Pattern: [hostname][port][http|https] e.g. localhost9400http or localhost9400https
 				 Provide an entry for both http and https.
 When using https, the useHttps=true is set.
-			  5. Verify the /config_lists/regression_[win|unix]_7.0.0_config.txt to make sure the correct set of lists are uncommented.
+			  4. Verify the /config_lists/regression_[win|unix]_[7|8].0.0_config_[type].txt to make sure the correct set of lists are uncommented. config type:
+						NOVCS_HTTP  = no vcs testing using http protocol NOVCS_HTTPS = no vcs testing using https protocol CUSTOM      = a custom set of deployment plans to exeucte GIT         = vcs GIT testing only
+						SVN         = vcs Subversion testing only
+						TFS         = vcs TFS testing only
+						P4          = vcs Perforce testing only
+						CVS         = vcs CVS testing only
-			  6. Verify the target PDTool/security folder and CIS target instance to determine whether it requires weak or strong trust store.
+			  5. Verify the target PDTool/security folder and CIS target instance to determine whether it requires weak or strong trust store.
 				 Copy the cis_studio_truststore_strong.jks into the PDTool/security folder for https testing if the target CIS is using strong encryption pack.
 				 Configure the PDTool/bin/setVars.bat or setVars.sh with the correct trust store.
-              7. Proceed to "instructions" for execution.
+              6. Proceed to "instructions" for execution.
+			  7. NOTE: PDTool regression will use the variable settings from /PDTool[7|8].0.0_yyyymmdd/PDTool/bin/setVars.bat and /PDTool[7|8].0.0_yyyymmdd/setMyPrePDToolVars.bat

 @instructions:
               1. This script must be executed from the PDTool regression directory